Home / Problems / The Founder Still Owns Marketing

 What addresses this and what does not.

-SF-2 Lite Diagnostic-on-Retainer at $1,500 per month produces a monthly senior outside read with a 2-page written diagnostic.
+monthly marketing review Lite Marketing Review-on-Retainer at $1,500 per month produces a monthly senior outside judgment with a 2-page written marketing review.
 The retainer fits when the founder needs strategic confidence without delegating the strategic seat.
-Output is a monthly diagnostic the team executes against; the founder retains decision authority.
+Output is a monthly marketing review the team executes against; the founder retains decision authority.

 The retainer compounds across three to four months.
 Month one establishes the baseline.
 Month two surfaces the operating patterns.
 Month three the founder is delegating execution decisions to the team because the strategic frame is now written.
 The retainer continues at month-to-month cadence after the 3-month minimum.

-When the founder is ready to delegate the strategic seat (not just the execution), SF-5 Fractional CMO at $15,000-$20,000/month is the embedded format.
-SF-5 owns the strategy; the founder retains executive authority but stops being the bottleneck.
-The progression SF-2 → SF-5 happens when the founder is ready to scale the function past founder dependency.
+When the founder is ready to delegate the strategic seat (not simply the execution), Fractional CMO at $15,000-$20,000/month is the embedded format. ongoing support owns the strategy; the founder retains executive authority but stops being the bottleneck.
+The progression monthly marketing review → ongoing support happens when the founder is ready to scale the function past founder dependency.

 FAQ